milesdwilliams15/Is-Trump-an-Angry-Tweeter-/README.md

 This method, though arguably methodologically consistent and sound, does also present a number of (surmountable) challenges, which will be covered in more detail later.
 However, even in the face of these challenges, I hope this brief outline will show the usefulness of this two-stage approach.

 ## The data
+For this analysis, I used a dataset of Donald Trump's tweets.
 Trump's tweets were scraped using a public API, by [Dr. Ryan Burge](https://github.com/ryanburge).
 The data is a subset of a much larger dataset that also includes the tweets of 88 evangelical leaders (data that Dr. Burge and I have recently used for research for an article I coauthored with him that we hope to have published later this year).

 The frequency of Trump's tweets during the period sampled is dipslayed below: